-United States Marine officer is a career position that many people dream of because of its stable salary and numerous amazing benefits from the US Government.
-However, to become a professional Marine officer requires strict requirements from age, family background, and profile to passing rigorous training courses.
-So how to become a Marine officer?
-Let’s begin with the most general information of the United States Marine Corps.
+Many people aspire to be United States Marine officers because of the stable salary and numerous amazing benefits provided by the US government.
+To become a professional Marine officer, however, strict requirements must be met, ranging from age, family background, and profile to passing rigorous training courses.
+So, how to become a Marine officer?
+Let us start with the most basic information about the United States Marine Corps.

-General information of the United States Marine Corps
+General information about the United States Marine Corps

 The United States Marine Corps (which is also called USMC for short) is an arm of the United States Armed Forces that is the core force that uses the mobility of the Navy to rapidly dispatch heavily armed task groups across the globe. land, sea, and air as authorized by Congress and the President of the United States.
 The Marine Corps is acknowledged as one of the four services of the United States and one of seven with its own uniform.
 The current chairman of the United States Joint Chiefs of Staff is a Marine general.

-The United States Marine Corps has been a component of the Department of the Navy since June 30, 1834, working closely with the navies in training, transportation, and logistics.
-The United States Marine Corps administers bases on land and amphibious assault ships around the world, and several of the Marine Corps’ tactical aviation squadrons, primarily fighter squadrons, are assigned to the Navy’s nuclear-powered aircraft carriers.
+The United States Marine Corps has been a component of the Department of the Navy since June 30, 1834, working closely with the Navy in training, transportation, and logistics.
+The United States Marine Corps administers bases on land and amphibious assault ships around the world, and several of the Marine Corps tactical aviation squadrons, primarily fighter squadrons, are assigned to the Navy’s nuclear-powered aircraft carriers.